Lunar resources: Carbon and nitrogen

 Carbon (C) would be required for the production of lunar steel, but it is present in lunar regolith in trace amounts (82 ppm), contributed by the solar wind and micrometeorite impacts.
-Due to extremely low temperatures, permanently shadowed regions of the moon's poles have cold traps which possibly contain solid carbon dioxide.
+Due to extremely low temperatures, permanently shadowed regions of the Moon's poles have cold traps which possibly contain solid carbon dioxide.
 The presence of carbon is mostly due to solar wind carbon implanted in bulk regolith.
 Carbon is present in carbon-bearing ices at the lunar poles in concentrations as high as 20% by weight.
-However, most carbon-bearing ices have a 0-3% by weight carbon concentration.
+However, most carbon-bearing ices have a 0–3% by weight carbon concentration.
 Carbon-bearing compounds that could exist include carbon monoxide (CO), ethylene (C2H4), carbon dioxide (CO2), methanol (CH3OH), methane (CH4), carbonyl sulfide (OCS), hydrogen cyanide (HCN), and toluene (C7H8).
-These compounds form roughly 5000 ppm of elemental carbon in soil samples brought back from the moon.
+These compounds form roughly 5000 ppm of elemental carbon in soil samples brought back from the Moon.
 These polar regions contain C, H, and O which can serve as propellant sources for methalox spacecraft.

 Nitrogen (N) was measured from soil samples brought back to Earth, and it exists as trace amounts at less than 5 ppm.
 It was found as isotopes 14N, 15N, and 16N.
-As much as 87% of nitrogen found in lunar regolith may come from non-solar (not from the Sun) or from other planets.
+As much as 87% of nitrogen found in lunar regolith may come from non-solar sources (not from the Sun) or from other planets.
 Comets and meteorites contribute less than ~10% of nitrogen from non-solar sources.
 Carbon and fixed nitrogen would be required for farming activities within a sealed biosphere.
+Air on earth is about 78.08% nitrogen by volume.